How To Become A 10x Developer: Step-By-Step Guide

 Any team lead will look at these people and see the impact they have on the entire team, and it’s a no-brainer to do everything they can to keep them on board.

-Well, the other added benefit is that in the long run, it’s actually less effort to be a 10x developer (kind of).
+Other than the job security and more money from being someone that the team leads love, it’s actually less effort to be a 10x developer (kind of).

-What I mean by this is that a lot of people who reach this level, don’t do it out of a drive to be the best (usually), but instead, they do it because they’re ‘smart-lazy’.
+What I mean by this is that a lot of people who reach this level, don’t do it out of a drive to be the best, but instead, they do it because they’re ‘smart-lazy’.

 Don’t get me wrong, they get their work done, but not because they sit at their desk longer than anyone else.
 Instead, they’re always looking at ways to improve by 1% to make their life and work easier: